 There are no charges associated with the use of equipment in Module 1.
 Access to the module is provided using iLAB, the electronic calendar sign-up system.
 Details about the resources can be found on the iLAB website: https://augusta.corefacilities.org/sc/5663/visual-function-assessment-core/?tab=equipment.
-If you need help with scheduling, Dr. Barbara Mysona will be glad to assist.
-Please call her at 706-721-3449.
+If you need help with scheduling, either of the module managers (Dr. Mysona or Dr. Xiao) will be glad to assist.
+Please call them at 706-721-3449.